ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 stacks if needed, then will **not** reset the ``STACK`` jobs to ``Todo`` so that "mov stacks" can be done.

-TODO:: Note that calling ``msnoise stack -r -m`` will execute the steps in the right order.

 Pre-processing and Cross-Correlation
 ------------------------------------